Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

 \subsubsection{Quasi Experiments}

-\textit{Quasi experiments} \footnote{ The terms \textit{quasi} and \textit{natural experiments} are often used interchangeably, but some researchers distinguish between the two.
+\textit{Quasi experiments} \footnote{ The terms \textit{quasi experiment} and \textit{natural experiment} are often used interchangeably, but some researchers distinguish between the two.
 Treatments applied in a natural experiment are not intended to influence the outcome, whereas treatments in a quasi experiment are planned~\cite{remler_research_2015}.
-Since registry factors are intended to cause changes in signature adoption, our study is a quasi experiment, not a natural experiment. } are a form of experiment whereby (1) \textit{treatments} (instances of independent variables) are applied to \textit{subjects}; and (2) \textit{outcomes} (dependent variables) are measured; but (3) the assignment of treatments to subjects is not random~\cite{felderer_contemporary_2020, remler_research_2015}.
-Instead, the application of treatments is based on the characteristics of the subjects themselves~\cite{wohlin_experimentation_2012}.
-This method is often used where controlled experiment is not possible, \eg to measure impacts of government policies on target populations~\cite{remler_research_2015, wooldridge_introductory_2013, meyer_natural_1995}.
+Since some registry factors are intended to cause changes in signature adoption, our study is a quasi experiment, not a natural experiment. } are a form of experiment whereby (1) \textit{treatments} (instances of independent variables) are applied to \textit{subjects}; and (2) \textit{outcomes} (dependent variables) are measured; but (3) the assignment of treatments to subjects is not random~\cite{felderer_contemporary_2020, remler_research_2015}.
+Instead, the application of treatments is based on characteristics of the subjects themselves~\cite{wohlin_experimentation_2012}.
+This method is often used where controlled experiment is infeasible, \eg measuring impacts of government policies on populations~\cite{remler_research_2015, wooldridge_introductory_2013, meyer_natural_1995}.
 These studies produce the strongest results when treatments occur independently of the subjects, or are \textit{exogenous}~\cite{meyer_natural_1995, remler_research_2015}.

 A quasi experiment would allow us to test our hypotheses by leveraging naturally occurring differences between registries.
 If we can identify registries that vary along the dimensions of interest, then comparing signing adoption in these registries would allow us to infer cause-effect relationships from the incentives of interest.
 Furthermore, the existence of multiple time periods and comparison groups also strengthens the outcomes of this approach~\cite{meyer_natural_1995}.